matsumur/smartcitizen-kit-pm-board/README.md

 You open your terminal and change your current directory.
 Then you paste the location after the command `git clone --recursive`.
 For example, in my case the complete command is like `git clone --recursive git@github.com:matsumur/smartcitizen-kit-21.git`.
 Note that the project repository includes submodule; Do not forget `--recursive` option when cloning your repository.

 ## Code your sensor
+Making an external sensor requires two parts of the implementation:
+1. Code for SCK 2.1
+2. Code for your sensor (I2C slave device)

+### Code for SCK 2.1